Machine operators working while a Blue Ox air filtration system cleans and circulates air above them.

 Maximum airflow is the amount of airflow without any obstructions at the inlet and outlet sides of an air filtration system and maximum static pressure is when the outlet is fully obstructed.
 Impedance is how airflow and static pressure requirements are determined and represents anything that obstructs the airflow path.
 Impedance is calculated by the "square law," which means that static pressure changes as a square function of changes in the CFM.

-Air filtration systems have a specific catch and throw distance to determine how far apart units should be installed to move air from one point to another — the pressure difference between each distance makes the airstream flow from the higher pressure to the lower pressure area.
+Air filtration systems are designed with specific catch and throw distances to determine the optimal placement of units for effective air movement.
+The pressure difference between each unit location creates the flow of air, moving it from higher pressure areas to lower pressure areas.

-The lowest pressure in an air filtration system is at the fan inlet and the highest pressure is at the outlet.
+The lowest pressure in an air filtration system occurs at the fan inlet, while the highest pressure is found at the outlet.

-As a filter loads, the resistance to flow causes an increase in the pressure on the upstream side of the filter and a resultant decrease on the downstream side.
-This decrease in pressure between upstream and downstream is referred to as pressure drop.
+As a filter loads, the resistance to flow increases the pressure on the upstream side of the filter, and decreases on the downstream side.
+This variation in pressure is known as pressure drop.

-That is why it's important for air filtration system fans to be properly placed to ensure high efficiency and effectiveness.
+That’s why proper placement of the air filtration system fans is crucial to maintaining high efficiency and effectiveness.

-Blue Ox air filtration systems are configured to achieve the required efficiency, airflow, and capacity.
-Efficiency is crucial to the capture ability of a unit and guarantees that particulates, large and small are effectively captured and that the airstream is properly filtered for safe redistribution.
+Blue Ox air filtration systems are designed to optimize efficiency, airflow, and capacity.
+Achieving high efficiency is key to ensuring particulates—both large and small—are effectively captured, and that the airstream is properly filtered for safe redistribution.

-When it comes to airflow, air filtration systems are designed to exchange the air in a room so many times per hour to reduce a high percentage of particulates — Blue Ox units clean the airstream by reducing 95% of air contaminants by exchanging the air in a room or space eight times per hour.
+Regarding airflow, these systems are engineered to exchange the air in a room multiple times per hour to significantly reduce particulates.
+Blue Ox units clean the air by reducing 95% of contaminants, exchanging the air in a room or space up to eight times per hour.

 Filter capacity is the volume of feed solution that can be processed before the flow rate falls below a specified value for constant pressure operation or before the pressure differential exceeds a specified limit for constant flow rate operation.